alavkx/poolside/README.md

 # Release Notes Generator

-An intelligent tool that automatically generates release notes by analyzing GitHub pull requests and associated JIRA tickets using AI.
-Perfect for monthly release cycles and maintaining clear project documentation.
+An intelligent tool that automatically generates customer-facing release notes by analyzing GitHub pull requests and associated JIRA tickets using AI.
+Perfect for SaaS products that need to communicate monthly releases and feature updates to their users in a clear, value-focused format.

 ## ✨ Features

 - **GitHub Integration**: Fetches PR metadata for any specified month
 - **JIRA Integration**: Automatically extracts and links JIRA tickets from PR descriptions
-- **AI-Powered Generation**: Uses Vercel AI SDK with OpenAI to create human-readable release notes
+- **AI-Powered Generation**: Uses Vercel AI SDK with OpenAI to create customer-focused release notes
-- **Smart Categorization**: Automatically groups changes into Features, Bug Fixes, Improvements, and Other
+- **Smart Categorization**: Automatically groups changes into New Features, Enhancements, Fixes, and Other Updates
-- **Comprehensive Output**: Generates detailed markdown with statistics, contributor info, and references
+- **Customer-Focused Output**: Generates user-friendly release notes emphasizing product value and benefits
+- **SaaS-Ready Format**: Perfect structure for customer communication and product marketing
 - **Flexible Configuration**: Works with or without JIRA integration

 ## 🚀 Quick Start